 - Capture your choices.
 Ideally, particularly with a small team, we prefer to have people stand around the printed goal diagrams (or other printed things) on the wall and discuss and mark them up accordingly.
 With larger teams you will often have one person marking up the diagrams, typically the facilitator, while the team discusses their choices.
 In this situation we often find it useful to project whatever is being discussed on a screen so that people can see it.

 Documenting the Results

 Nobody likes to read process material, so keep it as light-weight as you possibly can.
 Follow common agile documentation practices such as keeping it concise and working closely with the audience (in this case the team itself) to ensure it meets their actual needs.
 Here are some light-weight options for capturing your tailored process:

 - Use a simple spreadsheet to capture the goal diagram choices.
-We often create a spreadsheet with the following columns: Phase, Process Goal, Decision Point, Choice(s), and Notes (you can download an Excel spreadsheet here).
+We often create a spreadsheet with the following columns: Phase, Process Goal, Decision Point, Choice(s), and Notes.
 Another, more sophisticated option, is to use a commercial product such as Blueprint to tailor your process (and publish it too).

 - Create an A3 overview of the process.
 A common lean strategy is for a team to capture their process on a single A3 (8.5”x11”) sheet of paper and post it on the way where everyone can see it.
 We typically capture a description of a typical day (indicating common working hours, when the coordination meeting is, and so on); an overview of a typical Construction iteration (indicating when common meetings and working sessions are scheduled throughout an iteration); and a graphical depiction of the lifecycle the team has chosen to follow (this is often very high level).
 This overview is typically put on the wall where the team can see it.